Malay College Rugby Premier Sevens: Objectives

 The objectives of this tournament are mainly to raise the standards of rugby amongst schools in Malaysia apart from fostering closer relations amongst participating teams and students.

 Champions and finalist

-Sekolah Sukan Tengku Mahkota Ismail have been a major force in this tournament, emerging winners 4 times (2011,2012, 2016, 2017) and runner-up twice.
-The host, Sekolah Menengah Sains Hulu Selangor, Sekolah Menengah Kebangsaan Sri Mersing, English College Johore Bahru, Scots College and Hong Kong Sports Schools have each lifted the cup once.
+Sekolah Sukan Tengku Mahkota Ismail have been a major force in this tournament, emerging winners 5 times (2011,2012, 2016, 2017, 2024) and runner-up thrice.
+The host, Sekolah Menengah Sains Hulu Selangor, Sekolah Menengah Kebangsaan Sri Mersing, English College Johore Bahru, Sekolah Menengah Kebangsaan Jalan Tiga, Sekolah Sukan Malaysia Pahang, Scots College and Hong Kong Sports Schools have each lifted the cup once.

 Hosting issues

 After Scots College won the 2014 tournament, there is issues whether this tournament should include foreign participants which could lead to counter-productivity of the locals participant.
 Aziz Hassan, columnist of New Straits Times in his article said "Maybe not when it happens once but if foreign teams become the tournament's champions perennially, one can imagine how the local boys would feel, having to settle for second best despite the best of efforts."Zain Yusoff, Chairman of AllBlacks Revival programme however debunked the statement and insisted it will help the locals to get the taste of high-level competitions.
 His statement were on par with tournament director Amrul Hazarin Hamidon statement which the organisers, in a bid to boost the quality of the event, are looking to bring at least six foreign teams for the tournament next season.